-The Lithuanian capital has managed to keep an extraordinary combination of Gothic, Renaissance, Baroque and classical architecture.
+The Lithuanian capital of Vilnius has managed to keep an extraordinary combination of Gothic, Renaissance, Baroque and classical architecture.

 UNESCO’s World Heritage Centre’s short description of site no. 541: